openhive-network/devportal/_tutorials-javascript/account_reputation.md

 const _accounts = await client.database.call('lookup_accounts',[accSearch, max]);
 ```

 The result of the search is an array of accounts.
-After that we use `get_accounts` to pull account data from Steem.
+After that we use `get_accounts` to pull account data from Hive.

 ```javascript
 const acc = await client.database.call('get_accounts',[_accounts]);